ANNOUNCEMENT/$5M Seed Round

 Ships like you ship

-Outputs code that fits your architecture, your prefrences.
+Outputs code that fits your architecture, your preferences.
 No generic random slop.

 Ships like you ship